yousefelassal/quote-cron/README.md

 > We know the truth, not only by the reason, but by the heart.

 > A good head and a good heart are always a formidable combination.

+> Through pride we are ever deceiving ourselves.
+But deep down below the surface of the average conscience a still, small voice says to us, something is out of tune.